smirarab/website/research.md

 ## Research outcome

-The main outcomes of these projects are the [publications](publications.html) that describe the new algorithms and apply them to real biological datasets, in addition to [tools](software.html) that have implemented these algorithms and have made the available for public use.
+The main outcomes of these projects are the [publications](publications.html) that describe the new algorithms and apply them to real biological datasets, in addition to [tools](software.html) that have implemented these algorithms and have been made  available for public use.
-In addition, our work has been covered in press, and we have been presenting the work.
+In addition, our work has been covered in press, and we have been presenting the work at various venues.

 ### My work in press